jmandel/JiraFhirUtils/packages/fhir-jira-mcp/README.md

 A Model Context Protocol (MCP) server for read-only access to the JIRA issues SQLite database.
 This server provides tools to browse work queues and search for related tickets.

-The server supports both stdio (default) and HTTP transport modes, allowing flexible integration with MCP clients.
+The server uses STDIO transport for integration with MCP clients like Claude Desktop.

 ## Features